 Many of us use our emails as file storage or have sensitive information we wouldn’t want leaked.
 If a hacker gets access to your email, they can find all these files and use them to extort you for money or access to other accounts.

-One example of this was the celebrity hacks that leaked nude photos of female celebrities along with embarrassing emails from major film studios.
+One example of this was the celebrity hacks that leaked private photos of female celebrities along with embarrassing emails from major film studios.

 Your email address is part of a very tightly woven web of secure information.